|

 Wednesday APRIL 30

-All WLLO Village members and volunteers are invited to our annual meeting and party on April 30!
+All WLLO Village members and volunteers are invited to our annual meeting and party on April 30 from 2:00 to 4:00!
 Please join us to meet newly-elected and returning officers and village council members, as well as a host of new members and volunteers.
 Refreshments and nibbles will be provided.
 Come enjoy visiting with old and new friends!
 Stay tuned for details in Week at a Glance or by contacting the WLLO Village office.

 Return to Table of Contents